Dodecahedron: Other pentagonal dodecahedra

 In crystallography, two important dodecahedra can occur as crystal forms in some symmetry classes of the cubic crystal system that are topologically equivalent to the regular dodecahedron but less symmetrical: the pyritohedron with pyritohedral symmetry, and the tetartoid with tetrahedral symmetry:

 Pyritohedron

-A pyritohedron is a dodecahedron with pyritohedral (Th) symmetry.
-Like the regular dodecahedron, it has twelve identical pentagonal faces, with three meeting in each of the 20 vertices (see figure).
+A pyritohedron (or pentagonal dodecahedron) is a dodecahedron with pyritohedral symmetry Th.
+Like the regular dodecahedron, it has twelve identical pentagonal faces, with three meeting in each of the 20 vertices.
 However, the pentagons are not constrained to be regular, and the underlying atomic arrangement has no true fivefold symmetry axis.
-Its 30 edges are divided into two sets – containing 24 and 6 edges of the same length.
+Its 30 edges are divided into two sets, containing 24 and 6 edges of the same length.
 The only axes of rotational symmetry are three mutually perpendicular twofold axes and four threefold axes.

 Although regular dodecahedra do not exist in crystals, the pyritohedron form occurs in the crystals of the mineral pyrite, and it may be an inspiration for the discovery of the regular Platonic solid form.
 The true regular dodecahedron can occur as a shape for quasicrystals (such as holmium–magnesium–zinc quasicrystal) with icosahedral symmetry, which includes true fivefold rotation axes.